xiaowuc2/xiaowuc2.github./pages/posts/Have-you-heard-of-these-famous-unsolved-problems-in-mathematics.md

 ---
 title: Have you heard of these famous unsolved problems in mathematics?
 date: 2022/10/16
 description: Scientists have always questioned anything that cannot be described or understood with the naked eye.
-One of the most contentious issues, "is there God?" has also been proven by logic.
+One of the most contentious issues, "is there God" has also been proven by logic.
 However, there are some mathematical problems that remains unsolved.
 author: Rohit Prasan Mandal
 ---